Disentanglement via Latent Quantization: Introduction

 We demonstrate the broad applicability of latent quantization by adding it to both basic data-reconstructing (vanilla autoencoder) and latent-reconstructing (InfoGAN) generative models.
-Together with regularization, this is sufficient to dramatically improve the modularity and explicitness of the learned representations.
-On a representative suite of four disentangled representation learning datasets with image observations and ground-truth source evaluations~\citep{burgess20183d,gondal2019transfer,nie2019high}, our quantized-latent autoencoder (\ourae{}, pronounced like clay) consistently outperforms strong methods from prior work without compromising data reconstruction.\footnote{We provide a modular code repository implementing all methods considered in this work as well as \ourmetrics{} estimation \if@submission in the supplementary material. \else at {\url{https://github.com/kylehkhsu/disentangle}}. \fi} We think of \ourae{} as exemplifying a minimalist specification of a compositional inductive bias in neural networks, suggesting that our recipe of latent quantization and regularization could be broadly useful to other areas of machine learning.
+Together with regularization, this is sufficient to dramatically improve the modularity and explicitness of the learned representations of a representative suite of four disentangled representation learning datasets with image observations and ground-truth source evaluations~\citep{burgess20183d,gondal2019transfer,nie2019high}.
+In particular, our quantized-latent autoencoder (\ourae{}, pronounced like clay) consistently outperforms strong methods from prior work without compromising data reconstruction.
+We think of \ourae{} as a minimalist implementation of a combinatorial representation in neural networks, suggesting that our recipe of latent quantization and regularization could be broadly useful to other areas of machine learning.\footnote{Code for models and \ourmetrics{} metrics: \url{https://github.com/kylehkhsu/latent_quantization}.}